Thejas027/DSA-Questions/README.md

 ## 8. Trees Series 🌳

-<h6>This folder contians some important questions on trees such has,
+This folder contians some important questions on trees such has,<br>
 ->is tree balanced <br>
 ->max depth of a tree<br>
 ->max sum path<br>
-these questions can be both in Cpp and Java also.</h6>
+these questions can be both in Cpp and Java also.

 ---

 Happy coding! 🚀